 You warrant and agree that You will:

-act in such a manner that is beneficial to the interest of BUZ’D and other Users.
+act in such a manner that is beneficial to the interest of BUZD and other Users.

-make available Content to enable BUZ’D to present the information provided about You to other User’s with a similar fitness/sporting interests and/or in a similar geographical location as you for the Services and in order to facilitate the relationship between You and other Users.
+make available Content to enable BUZD to present the information provided about You to other User’s with a similar fitness/sporting interests and/or in a similar geographical location as you for the Services and in order to facilitate the relationship between You and other Users.

-be responsible for managing your e-wallet and store points, including monitoring any transactions or usage of store points for accuracy, and ensuring compliance with BUZ'D's terms of service.
+be responsible for managing your e-wallet and store points, including monitoring any transactions or usage of store points for accuracy, and ensuring compliance with BUZD's terms of service.
 You acknowledge that you are solely responsible for ensuring that any funds or points used through the Platform are handled in accordance with the applicable rules and guidelines.

 Where You provide Content, ensure that it is:-